The Ascendance of a Bookworm Season 2 release date is coming up soon and anime fans won’t have too long to wait for new episodes.

 Otherwise, like all anime adaptations of a book series, the story is condensed, and some content skipped to fit the story within the limited time constraints of the episodic format.
 The overall pacing is good, diligently telling the story in a fashion that retains the heart of the books.

-The good news is that the source material is set up in such a way that Ascendance of the Bookworm Season 2 could faithfully adapt the book series’ Part 3 with two cours, or around 24 episodes.
+The good news is that the source material is set up in such a way that Ascendance of the Bookworm Season 3 could faithfully finish adapting the book series’ Part 2 with a single cour, or around 13 episodes.

-The tricky part is adapting the final two Parts.
-The nine volumes of Part 4 would require Ascendance of the Bookworm Season 3 to be at least three cours with 14 episodes each (or 42 episodes in total).
+The tricky part is adapting the final three Parts.
+Part 3 needs at least two cours.
+The nine volumes of Part 4 would require Ascendance of the Bookworm Season 4 to be at least three cours with 14 episodes each (or 42 episodes in total).

 It’s hard to say how many episodes Part 5 will require since the light novel series is currently unfinished.
 Most likely, the final part of the anime series would be split up into multiple seasons, assuming the anime adaptation ever gets that far.

-English-only readers who wish to read ahead of the anime can read Part 2 right now.
+English-only readers who wish to read ahead of the anime can read the second half of Part 2 right now.
 By the end of 2020, the English light novel series should have reached Part 3.
 Unfortunately, manga readers will have to wait a while before the manga catches up with the anime episodes.

 Honzuki no Gekokujou: Shisho ni Naru Tame ni wa Shudan wo Erandeiraremasen Season 2 release date

 Assuming the Bookworm anime series is popular enough on streaming platforms, the anime production committee could greenlight an anime sequel.
-Since anime projects are scheduled years in advance, it’s likely Season 2, or the Ascendance of a Bookworm Part 3 anime, won’t be produced until 2021 at the earliest.
+Since anime projects are scheduled years in advance, it’s likely the Ascendance of a Bookworm Part 3 anime won’t be produced until late 2021 or 2022 at the earliest.